 For those with more time, past 1-2 week (5-10 day) immersions have consisted of all of the above, PLUS:

 Mock sessions with "stunt clients", with on-the-spot coaching of your facilitation

 Time in independent study with Horse Sense's library of books, CD's and DVD's (much of the knowledge needed to succeed in this field)

 Contemplative time in our Labyrinth (either with a horse or without)

 Observation of retreats, events and workshops, as appropriate to your goals

 If you are interested and want to be considered for an Immersion Program, please send a cover letter and resume to Eleni.Dines@HorseSenseOTC.com..
 Please include in your cover letter when you'd like to join us and for how long you'd like to stay, as well as your top three goals for your time with us.
 We'll connect with you after receiving these documents and let you know if we feel we are the right fit for you and your needs.
-Immersion Programs vary in cost depending on goals, but a week-long (5 day) immersion investment averages $1500.
-Onsite housing is available for a fee.
+Immersion Programs vary in cost depending on goals and amount of time spent with Horse Sense of the Carolinas Treatment Teams and Staff, but a week-long (5 day) immersion averages $1950 (and includes onsite housing), and a daylong Immersion averages $845.

 Internships: Clinical and Equine Specialist

 Stay Tuned for more info on our Clinical Internships...